 Not too long ago, I was struggling to keep my head above water, trying to manage and do WAY too much.
 Unfortunately, this predicament isn't something that happens to me only.
 In fact, I know MANY businesses, organizations and individuals that have or currently are incredibly stressed out and exhausted due to juggling too many roles, hats, or whatever you label all of your work and personal life responsibilities.

-I know that sometime, there just isn't any way out of it.
+I know that sometimes there just isn't a way out of it.
 Hiring someone is just not feasible.
 There's no time to recruit an intern, and volunteers, though great, just don't have the skills to do what you need done.

 I recommend that you put a marketing system, a sales system and customer service system in place.
 For a non profit these correlate to marketing and communications system, solicitation system, donor and funder relations system.

 1. The Marketing System: The marketing system is figuring out all of the things that happen with your marketing and then breaking those things or activities into categories in terms of the type of marketing.
 So advertising, direct mail, newsletter, and press, these would all be categories.
 Then go through and list the general timeline of when this work gets done, how often is it repeated, how much money or budget is allocated to expenditures in those categories, even list who does what throughout the process, if it is the case that you have more than one person working in that area.

 Marketing work and implementation can be outrageously cumbersome and can require a lot of repetitive tasks.
 That's why this is a great place to get your systems going.